Skarbo/hass-scinan-thermostat/README.md

 Add `https://github.com/skarbo/hass-scinan-thermostat` as repository in `Repository` field.
 Select `Integration` as `Category`.

+`Scinan Thermostat` is now displayed in HACS integrations.
+Select it and press `Download this repository with HACS`.

 Restart Home Assistant.

 _Will be added as a default HACS integration later on._